ckiee/ionir/README.md

 A build directory is required by MinGW, this is why the `build` directory is created and used.

-The `-j4` flag instructs CMake to use parallel builds (or concurrent jobs), so as to not take up 100% CPU usage.
+The `-j8` flag instructs CMake to use 8 parallel builds (or concurrent jobs), so as to not take up 100% CPU usage.
 Beware that the more jobs specified, the more RAM that may be used.
 Note that specifying too many jobs may cause memory exhaustion.
-If you feel that you have complient hardware, you may make this flag `-j8` instead.
+If you feel that you have complient hardware, you may adjust this flag accordingly.

 The `LLVM_BUILD_LLVM_DYLIB=ON` option will instruct the compiler to add the shared library target `libLLVM` which is required since the project is built dynamically on Windows, not statically.